Visiting Rome in June – All You Need to Know (2023 Edition)

 As a seasoned travel writer, trust me, I understand the importance of packing lightly and smartly for a trip to Rome in June.
 To ensure a seamless and comfortable experience, here’s my carefully curated list of essential items to include in your suitcase.

-• Phrasebook or dictionary.
+- Phrasebook or dictionary.
 Brush up on some basic Italian phrases or download a language app to assist with communication during your stay.
-If you are more old-fashion like me, you can pack a pocket-sized phrasebook to facilitate communication during your stay.
+If you are more old-fashioned like me, you can pack a pocket-sized phrasebook to facilitate communication during your stay.

-• Sling bag or small backpack.
+- Sling bag or small backpack.
 Carry a sling bag or small backpack to hold your essentials while exploring Rome.
-It should be lightweight to be easy to carry around all day and small enough to be accepted inside landmarks such as the Colosseum.
+It should be lightweight, easy to carry around all day and small enough to be accepted inside landmarks such as the Colosseum.

 What to wear in June in Rome

-• Dresses and skirts for women.
+- Dresses and skirts for women.
 Embrace the summery vibes of Rome in June by packing flowy dresses and skirts.
 They not only offer a chic and feminine look but also allow for easy movement and comfort.
-This year I’m liking midi skirts or dresses better if cotton frill, so nice and loose.
+This year I like midi skirts or dresses better if cotton frill, so nice and loose.